datadesk/vr-interactives-three-js/README.md

 var camera = new THREE.PerspectiveCamera(75, WINDOW_WIDTH / WINDOW_HEIGHT, 1, 5000);
 ```

 The [PerspectiveCamera(fieldOfView, aspect, near, far)](http://threejs.org/docs/#Reference/Cameras/PerspectiveCamera) functions similar to a standard photo or video camera you might be familiar with.
-The first parameter, `75` is the field of view in degrees, followed by the aspect ratio (in this case the width and height of the window), along with the minimum and maximum ranges the camera can "see."
+The first parameter, `75` is the vertical field of view in degrees, followed by the aspect ratio (in this case the width and height of the window), along with the minimum and maximum ranges the camera can "see."
 Anything outside these ranges will not be rendered in the scene.

 We also want to position the camera, and tell it where to look.
 These settings position the camera slightly above the scene, looking at the mound in the center of the crater.